What is SushiSwap? (SUSHI)

 One of a growing number of decentralized finance (DeFi) platforms, SushiSwap allows users to trade cryptocurrencies without the need for a central operator administrator.

-This means that decisions relating to the SushiSwap software are made by holders of its native cryptocurrency, SUSHI.
+This means that decisions relating to the SushiSwap decentralized exchange are made by holders of its native cryptocurrency, SUSHI.
 Anyone holding a balance of the asset can propose changes to how it operates, and can vote on submitted proposals by other users.

 Who created SushiSwap?